 Photograph – Sarah Davis Goff

-Join Sara and Carlo Gébler as they chat reflecting on Handiwork, Sara’s latest book, identity, home and writing.
+Sara and Carlo Gébler chatted and reflected on Handiwork, Sara’s latest book, identity, home and writing.

 ONLINE – Date: Saturday 21 November 2020 Time: 7.30pm – 8.30pm

 The Dingle Literary Festival was established in 2019 to create an annual book festival to bring readers and authors together in West Kerry.
 It’s a literary festival that celebrates living writers as well as honouring the literary heritage of the area.
 Festival events happen in both Irish and English and range across all genres and age groups.
 We present both author events and writers’ workshops.

 Our vision is of a festival where literature, language and landscape converge to create moments to share stories, to connect minds and allow magic to blossom.
 It’s a place that sparks discussion, fosters innovation and collaboration in the arts and creates a multigenerational community of readers and writers.